Readers-Blog/readsandquotes/_pages/about.md

 You love reading?
 And you also love writing?

 This little collection is a personal space where I save some quotes and book excerpts.
-These have been passages helping me driving through moments when I seeked for answers which no-one could provide.
+These have been passages helping me driving through moments when I was seeking for answers which no-one could provide.

 This collection does not have the pretension to be a world-changer, but merely a little side door to share some rich gifts offered to me through books by some fabulous people who crossed my path and left a profound and strong footprint in my life.